top of page

 Our Nature-Based Practice Philosophy

-At Willow Family OT Services, we believe our clients, both women and their families, possess the capacity to grow and adapt through their strength, perseverance, hope, and resiliency.
+At Willow Family OT Services, we believe our clients, both women children and their families, possess the capacity to grow and adapt through their strength, perseverance, hope, and resiliency.
 It is with this in mind, along with our love and appreciation for nature, that we chose to name our practice after the willow tree.
 A willow tree carries many of the same attributes with the ability to grow and survive in difficult conditions, thriving and nourishing the environment surrounding it despite the hardships it may endure to survive.
 It is this metaphor that helps to guide our practice.

 Our mission is to provide quality and compassionate care to women and their families while maintaining their dignity, strengthening their hope, and discovering their resiliency to live the life they want.